 There are some useful tools freely available to help you learn about which colleges offer the programs for your future job, and help you examine the salary you can expect, additional certifications that may be required, or get a better understanding of where you should live to have the most opportunities in your chosen field (because the job outlook for specific careers can vary by location).

-If you are just starting on the college exploration journey or even if you have long graduated, There are a number of ways to dig deeper into a potential occupation.
+If you are just starting on the college and career exploration journey or even if you have long graduated, There are a number of ways to dig deeper into a potential occupation.
 Here are some quick ideas that will help guide you with important career decisions.